flavorstudios/website/README.md

 requires several environment variables, all of which must be present in your .env.local (for local development) or your hosting platform's environment
 settings:
+In production these values are provided via Vercel, and any `.env*` files are git-ignored so they can't override the deployed configuration.
+Use `.env.example` as a template for local development:

 NEXT_PUBLIC_FIREBASE_API_KEY